folio-org/okapi/doc/guide.md

   Maximum number of iterations for deployment - before giving up (readiness check).
 Defaults to 60.
 A value, `n`, corresponds to roughly `n*n*0.2` seconds.
   This value, if set, overrides the `waitIterations` in the launch descriptor.
+* `trace_headers`: Controls whether Okapi adds X-Okapi-Trace headers.
+The value is a boolean - `true` for enable, `false` for disable.
+Default is `false`.
+This property appeared in Okapi 4.10.0; trace header was always enabled before 4.10.0.
+* `enable_system_auth`: Controls whether Okapi checks token by calling Auth module when invoking system interfaces such as `_tenant`.
+The value is a boolean - `true` for enable, `false` for disable.
+Default is `true`.

 #### Command